LV-VL4/ElvOnTheShelf/README.md

 – Before you interact –

-I dont like being covered by anyone expect friends, because it might makes me annoyed and a little mad
+I dont like being covered by anyone expect friends, because it might makes me annoyed and a little mad, u could hide u if u do

 I am a big simp for sanemi, so please dont judge me for it or dont make a fight with me